BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 • Shrimpvet is an expert company in diagnostic services, health status of shrimp, grow-out, broodstock and monitoring services.

-• TipTopp Aquaculture B.V. develops and offers probiotics as a water treatment solution and an alternative for antibiotics.
+• TipTopp Aquaculture B.V. develops and offers probiotics as a water treatment solution and an alternative to antibiotics.
 The TipTopp team also has extensive experience in designing, engineering and maintaining sustainable ecological shrimp cultivation techniques while increasing productivity.

-• Larive Internationaland Openasia will take on the role of general project management (both local and international) and act as the liaison between the parties as well as the Dutch Government.
+• Larive International and Openasia will take on the role of general project management (both local and international) and act as the liaison between the parties as well as the Dutch Government.

 For more info, please contact Wouter van Vliet.